1 Corinthians 11 – Concerning Women, and the Lord’s Supper

 i.
 “Even after he has stressed the subordination of women, Paul goes on to stress even more directly the essential partnership of man and woman.
 Neither can live without the other.
 If there is subordination, it is in order that the partnership may be more fruitful and lovely for both.”
 (Barclay)

 b.
-Though Paul has recognized the order of creation, and related it to the principle of male headship in the church, he is also careful to remember even so man also comes through woman.
+For as woman came from man, even so man also comes through woman: Though Paul has recognized the order of creation, and related it to the principle of male headship in the church, he is also careful to remember even so man also comes through woman.
 There is a critical interdependence that must be recognized, within the framework of male headship in the church and in the home.

 i.
 “But on the other side, since the creation of the first man, all men are by the woman, who conceives them in her womb, suckles them at her breasts, is concerned in their education while children, and dandled upon her knees; the man therefore hath no reason to despise and too much to trample upon the woman.”
 (Poole)